clareaulab/clareau-lab-website/_members/sherry-nyeo.md

 TV/movies (always open to more recommendations! 🎬), and enjoys the ease of getting around NYC to explore everything the city has to offer (Broadway, NYPL, and discovering lovely new hangouts with friends 🍜).
-Sherry is currently co-advised by the Lareau Lab and the Victoria Lab at Rockefeller University.
+Sherry is currently co-advised by the Lareau Lab and the Victora Lab at Rockefeller University.